Wills, Trusts & Probate

 What is the difference between a healthcare proxy and a living will?

-Can I change my healthcare proxy once it is signed?
+Can I revoke or change my healthcare proxy in California?

-Do I need a lawyer to create a healthcare proxy?
+Do I need legal assistance to create a healthcare proxy?

-Can my healthcare proxy make decisions about life support?
+Can a healthcare proxy make decisions about life support?

-Do I need to register my healthcare proxy with any government agency?
+Do I need to register my healthcare proxy with a government agency in California?

-How often should I update my healthcare proxy?
+How often should I review or update my healthcare proxy?